 One important aspect of this program is creating a set of school-wide rules and expectations.
-These rules/expectations will be followed no matter where the student is - classroom, hallway, playground, cafeteria, specials, buses, etc. PBIS Lessons will be provided by administration upon request.
+These rules/expectations will be followed no matter where the student is - classroom, hallway, playground, cafeteria, specials, buses, etc. PBS The Tier I Team ensures PBS lessons are taught by classroom teachers and administrators at the beginning of the school year and as refreshers throughout the school year.